PierreEpron/pet/README.md

-# pet-app

-docker-compose -f docker-compose.dev.yml up
+# Platform & middleware for PET